Fourth vow

-The fourth vow is a religious solemn vow that is taken by members of various religious institutes of the Catholic Church, after the three traditional vows of poverty, chastity and obedience.
-It usually is an expression of the congregation's charism and particular insertion in the apostolic field of the Church.
+A fourth vow is part of religious vows that are taken by members of some religious institutes in the Catholic Church, apart from the traditional vows based on the evangelical counsels: poverty, chastity and obedience or their equivalents stability, conversion of manners, and obedience.

+An additional vow usually is an expression of the order or the congregation's charism or particular insertion in the apostolic field of the Church.

+Religious orders

+Camillians

+The Camillians take a fourth vow of service to the sick, even in danger of death.

+Poor Clares

+The Vow of Enclosure is made by some branches of the Poor Clares.
+The sisters known as "extern sisters" (or "externs") do not make this additional vow in order to be able to handle some of the community's needs outside the papal enclosure.

-In the Society of Jesus
+Society of Jesus

 After a period of service as a priest, members of the Society of Jesus—referred to as Jesuits—can be allowed to take a fourth vow of obedience to the pope with regard to the missions.